df

 The utility prints information about the filesystem on which each file specified in files

-argument resides.
 The information displayed consists of:

-2. Type - filesystem type, optional (see -T
+- Type - filesystem type, optional (see

-3. 1K-blocks/Inodes - total number of 1K blocks/inodes available to the filesystem
+option) - 1K-blocks/inodes - total number of 1K blocks/inodes available to the filesystem

 The inodes statistics are available only for ext2